kodekloudhub/community-faq/README.md

 Probably *the* most asked questions!
 This pertains to the new PSI Bridge Proctoring Platform that went live for the Kubernetes exams on 25 June 2022.

+Many people also ask "Can I use external webcam?", "Can I use bluetooth mouse?" etc. From the point of view of the system check, the PSI sofware will simply query the operating system.
+It will expect to find the following devices, and *it doesn't matter* how they are connected (built-in, wired, RF wireless, bluetooth, USB, via docking station, etc., etc.):

+* One active monitor
+* Mouse
+* Keyboard
+* Microphone
+* Camera

 In addition to the Q&A below, you can also watch [our video](https://youtu.be/1fSxM0_dtac) on this subject.

 ### Can I use an external monitor?